fiber laser

 Which radiation source is right?

 Whether a fiber laser is suitable for your application depends on the material base and the desired marking result.
 It is advisable to test the parts and components for laserability in advance.
 We would be happy to advise you in a non-binding initial consultation and perform sample laser marking of your products.
-Contact us by email at info@belaser.de or by phone at 09820 221 99 40 – we will get back to you promptly.
+Contact us by email at info@belaser.de or by phone at 09820 221 99 40 and we will get back to you immediately.

 Here is an overview of laser beam sources and their suitability for specific materials: